 Create firm value, build talent during a downturn

-Where many leaders chose to cut staff, cut talent management programs or to cut both to reduce costs, a Deloitte Consulting year-long study of 1,800 executives at large companies around the globe found retaining key employees, increasing the hiring of rivals’ future stars, and increasing programs to develop high-potential employees and corporate leaders are strategies to continue to invest in.
-The firms with these strategies posted stronger performances since 2008.
+Where many leaders chose to cut staff, cut talent management programs, or cut both to reduce costs.
+A Deloitte Consulting, year-long study of 1,800 executives at large companies around the globe found strategies to continue to invest or increase include:

 The Deloitte study showed that companies using the recession as an excuse to ignore the fundamentals of employee development — and cease efforts to nurture a new generation of star talent — did so at their own peril.

-335 top executives and talent managers from the America, Asia Pacific, Europe, the Middle East, and Africa at firms with more than $500 million in annual sales were surveyed.
-Though the survey shows the priority remains managing costs and making cutbacks, 3 of 4 managers thought leadership development was either critically important (27%) or very important (45%).
-The cold water: 31% rank reducing employee headcount as the highest priority.
+335 top executives and talent managers surveyed from the America, Asia Pacific, Europe, the Middle East, and Africa at firms with more than $500 million in annual sales.

-Current strategic issues by industry, page 3; from Deloitte Consulting study "Talent in a Turbulent Economy: Where are you on the recovery curve?"
+Current strategic issues by industry, page 3; Deloitte Consulting study “Talent in a Turbulent Economy: Where are you on the recovery curve?”

 Jeff Schwartz, global leader for Deloitte Consulting’s Organization and Change service line, and who I was fortunate to have as a boss while I was at Deloitte, presented some of the study’s details at the Wharton Leadership Conference.